mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the `sender_type` of the sender as described above.

 The confirmation tag value confirms that the members of the group have arrived at the same state of the group.
-A GroupContentAuthData is said to be valid when both the `signature` and `confirmation_tag` fields are valid.
+A FramedContentAuthData is said to be valid when both the `signature` and `confirmation_tag` fields are valid.

 ## Encoding and Decoding a Public Message